Compound Adjectives

 Noun + Adjective

-Sometimes if you add a noun to the beginning of an adjective they make a new word that can be used as a compound adjective for another noun.
+Sometimes if you add a noun to an adjective, a new word is created that can be used as a compound adjective to modify another noun.
 In this case, the compound adjective is usually hyphenated.
+For example:

 'seasick' is a compound adjective